 In addition, graduates of research degrees should demonstrate the ability to construct knowledge through research.

 These generic graduate attributes are adapted to the context of each course and field of study and embedded in unit outlines.
 See also students.acu.edu.au/204356

 Graduate entry means an undergraduate course for which prior completion of another undergraduate degree is the normal entry requirement.

-Head of School means a person formally appointed or assigned to that role by the University.
+Head of School, or equivalent means a person formally appointed or assigned to that role by the University.

 Higher degree by research means a course in which the thesis component constitutes no less than two-thirds of the degree requirements.
 See also Research and Professional Doctorate Degree Regulations.

 Higher education provider (HEP) is the generic term used to describe universities and other institutions approved as HEPs under the Higher Education Support Act 2003 (HESA).
 Australian Catholic University is a Table A provider under HESA.

 Honours: A bachelor degree course may be offered at pass and honours level, or only at pass level.
 Completion of honours normally requires further study typically 80 credit points after completion of a three year pass degree, although a lesser additional requirement may be approved where the pass degree is of longer duration.
 The additional honours work typically includes research methodology and a thesis.
 Honours study is regarded as being at undergraduate, not postgraduate, level.

 Incompatible in relation to units means units the content of which is such that credit can be allowed for only one of them.

 International student means a person who has a student visa to undertake study in Australia.
 Maintenance of the visa is subject to numerous conditions prescribed by government, including a requirement to complete the course in the minimum duration as provided on the Commonwealth Register of Institutions and Courses for Overseas Students (CRICOS).
 Students may take longer than the minimum duration where the University has instigated a documented intervention strategy.